 and the basis on which those payments were determined.

-[Section 32 inserted by No. 11 of 1995 s.
+[Section 32 inserted: No. 11 of 1995 s.
 44.]

 33. Corporation may request carriers not to carry potatoes

 (1) Notwithstanding anything to the contrary in any written law, or the law relating to common carriers, or any agreement to the contrary, the Commissioner of Railways and any common carrier and any owner, charterer, master or agent of any ship, may, on the request from time to time of the Corporation (which request the Corporation is hereby authorised to make), and without incurring liability, refuse to carry any potatoes referred to by the Corporation in its request from any place in this State to any other place in this State or, except as prescribed, to deliver any of such potatoes.